 Amazon’s (NASDAQ:AMZN) cloud computing division may dominate the industry, but the Internet retailer may be looking to divest that unit; at least according to Oppenheimer analyst Tim Horan, who thinks that Amazon Web Services would do better as a separate publicly traded company.

 “We believe an ultimate spinoff of AWS is inevitable due to its channel conflicts and the need to gain scale,” Horan wrote in a note seen by Investor’s Business Daily.
-“We see the business as extremely valuable on a stand-alone basis, possibly even operating as a REIT,” a type of investment trust.
+“We see the business as extremely valuable on a stand-alone basis, possibly even operating as a REIT,” a type of trust.

 For the cloud computing division, separating from Amazon would mean the service would no longer be working with rivals; Amazon’s Prime Instant Video service competes with Netflix (NASDAQ:NFLX), a client of AWS.
-Currently, many public cloud users, including online retailers, have little choice but to fund one of their biggest rivals, Amazon.
+Currently, many public cloud users, including online retailers, have little choice but to one of their biggest rivals, Amazon.
 But by leaving Amazon, the infrastructure-as-a-service could expand its customer base.

-While it may be in AWS’s best interest to become a separate company, especially as it will no longer be footing the bill for Amazon’s low-margin retail business, Amazon may come to the decision under pressure.
-In Horan’s opinion, the new competitive landscape — Google (NASDAQ:GOOG) is challenging Amazon in both Internet retailing and clouding computing — will increase the “number of defections” from AWS and cause a loss of market share that will force the Internet company to separate its businesses.
+While may be in AWS’s best interest to become a separate company, especially as it will no longer be footing the bill for Amazon’s low-margin retail business, Amazon may come to the decision under pressure.
+In Horan’s opinion, the new competitive landscape — Google (NASDAQ:GOOG) is challenging Amazon in both Internet retailing and clouding computing — will increase the “number of defections” from AWS and cause a loss of that will force the Internet company to separate its businesses.